rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

 - [ ]  Finish polishing the thesis
 - [ ]  05.07.2023 – Submit the thesis
 - [ ]  06.07.2023 – Submit the better thesis
-- [ ]  Start creating slides for the presentation

 10.07.2023 – 16.07.2023